6 Craziest Water Slides at Sea

-Located on Deck 12, this water slide is dubbed an “aqua coaster” due to its roller coasterlike warren of twists and drops.
+Located on Deck 12, this water slide is dubbed an “aqua coaster” due to its roller-coaster-like maze of twists and drops.
 As you ride through the 765-foot course, you can take in views high above the ocean until your single or double raft drops into the lazy river at the end.

 Also Look For: Each ship also has themed splash zones dedicated to little ones 8 years and younger.
 Nemo’s Reef on Disney Dream and Disney Fantasy and AquaLab, also on Disney Fantasy, have water jets, fountains, and mini-water slides.

 These ships have the largest water parks in the fleet, featuring the heart-stopping Free Fall ride.
 Two brave souls step up to the side-by-side slides, where they stand and wait in anticipation for the trap door to drop from underneath their feet.
-Fellow passengers can watch the action below through the translucent tubes, as their courageous counterparts loop around to a fast-paced finish.
+Fellow passengers can watch the action below through the translucent tubes, as their courageous counterparts loop at 4G speeds to a fast-paced finish.

 Also Look For: Norwegian Breakaway and Norwegian Getaway have Nickelodeon-themed aqua parks for toddlers, featuring life-sized characters, such as SpongeBob SquarePants, along with water squirters and shallow splash pools.